van001/lesscode/readme.md

 ## 2. Pure Functions
-I will build functions around those data-structures to help us consume and manipulate them.
+For each of those categories I will build functions to consume & transform (to similar or other categories).
+Similar category transformation will preserve the structure - a List will stay List.
+Other categroy transformation will not preserve the structure - for e.g. when a List is converted to Map or a String

 #### Single input/Output
 By default every function will have one input and one output.
 Both input and/or output can be functions.